Xliff/p6-VisualGrammar/README.md

 $ git clone https://github.com/Xliff/p6-VisualGrammar.git
 ```

-- And I'm sorry for this next but, but you can now finally run the project.
-Be prepared to wait a LONG time the first time you do this.
-(Be sure to adjust the -I directives for your environment.
+- Now finally run the project.
+Be prepared to wait a LONG time the first time you do this (Sorry!).
+Be sure to adjust the -I directives for your environment.

 ```
 $ cd p6-VisualGrammar